KamilKoszarny/iotmanager/IoTManager version tracking and ideas.md

 ##Ideas

+- fix/extent: NotYourEntityException: preventing users from seeing/modifying not owned entities
+- show faults in Device view
 - Device Faults: reporting, fixing, managing, statistics
+- statuses of entities: ACTIVE, DELETED, PROPOSED
+- condition of Devices: PERFECT, IMPERFECT, BROKEN, IN_REPAIR
 - proposing new DeviceModel, DeviceType, Producer by Users for Admin approval
+- generic AuditedEntity: creationTime, createdBy, modificationTime, modifiedBy to be extended by Entities
 - Producer role
 - Fixer role
 - deleting: behaviour like Site for other entities